-AS AT AND DATED MAY 16, 2017
+AS AT AND DATED April 24, 2025

-This Information Circular accompanies the Notice of the 2017 Annual General & Special Meeting (the "Meeting") of shareholders of Gray Rock Resources Ltd. (hereinafter called the "Company"), and is furnished in connection with a solicitation of proxies for use at that Meeting and at any adjournment thereof.
+This Information Circular accompanies the Notice of the 2025 Annual General Meeting (the "Meeting") of shareholders (each a "Shareholder" and together the "Shareholders") of Silver Wolf Exploration Ltd. (hereinafter called the "Company") and is furnished in connection with a solicitation of proxies for use at that Meeting and at any adjournment thereof.